PandasThumb/pandasthumb.github.io/_posts/2022/2022-08-14-thaxton-and-meyer-switcheroo.md

 at Uncommon Descent, the Meyer/Thaxton article is [__taken very seriously__](https://uncommondescent.com/intelligent-design/at-evolution-news-from-intelligent-cause-to-intelligent-design-my-debt-to-charles-thaxton/), and quoted at length, with no recognition that the origin of the information in the DNA might be a different issue from the origin of the first DNA molecule.
-Is it too much to ask whether they might someday distinguish between these two questions?
+The post is authored by "Caspian", who the site identifies as its regular poster, physicist Eric Hedin.
+He ought to have a good grasp of information theory.
+Is it too much to ask whether the site might someday distinguish between these two questions?
 Apparently so.